Primitive/cards5 min read

 Sandbox a high-risk experiment with a hard cap — Issue a $50 one-time card to a new Employee testing a new tool.
 The card auto-expires after the spend; the experiment can't bleed into your runway.

-Issue cards bound to a real human cardholder of record — Pair /cards with /kyc so cards aren't refused at high-risk merchants — every card has a verified principal, the same way Stripe Issuing requires for human-operated platforms.
+Issue cards bound to a real human cardholder of record — Pair /cards with /kyc so cards aren't refused at high-risk merchants — every card has a verified principal, the same way managed virtual cards requires for human-operated platforms.

 Build agent-native expense management — Use the structured log_card_transaction data as the source of truth for monthly P&L, runway, and category-level burn rate.